-Today, the MWRD has more than 100 stormwater management projects in design or construction to create new resilient communities.
-These projects incorporate elements of both gray and green infrastructure. ranging in size between massive reservoirs to green alleys and permeable parking lots.
-Other ambitious programs include improving Chicago schoolyards to better manage water through a partnership known as Space to Grow and a flood-prone property acquisition program that removes homes built in the floodplain.
-We have also distributed more than 120,000 rain barrels and 58,000 oak tree saplings to offset the regional loss of ash trees and soak up more stormwater.
+Today, the MWRD has nearly 100 stormwater management projects in design or construction to create new resilient communities.
+These projects incorporate elements of both gray and green infrastructure, ranging in size between massive reservoirs to green alleys and permeable parking lots.
+Other ambitious programs include improving Chicago schoolvards to better manage water through a partnership known as Space to Grow and a flood-prone property acquisition program that removes homes built in the floodplain.
+We have also distributed more than 130,000 rain barrels and 90,000 tree saplings to offset the regional loss of ash trees and soak up more stormwater.
 We realize that we each can play a role diminishing our stormwater challenges.